sphinx-contrib/confluencebuilder/CONTRIBUTING.rst

 guidelines
 ----------

-This extension will support various Python interpreter versions, various Sphinx versions and various Confluence versions.
-The goal of this extension is to include support for all stable Python interpreters and Confluence versions which have yet to be marked as end-of-life (more flexibility will be given for Python 2.7 due to systems like RHEL which may still use this interpreter by default;
+This extension will support various Python interpreter versions, Sphinx versions and Confluence versions.
+The goal of this extension is to include support for all stable Python interpreters and Confluence versions which have yet to be marked as end-of-life and support Sphinx versions with a suggested maximum of five major-minor trees.

-ideally Python 2.7 will have continued support in this extension for at least 12 months after being marked as end-of-life).
-While multiple Sphinx versions will be supported, a maximum of only five major-minor trees will be supported at a given time.
+- Python interpreters that have not been marked as end-of-life will be supported by this extension.
+An exception exists for Python 2.7 at this time where support _may_ extend to the RHEL's supported end-of-life date for Python 2.7 of June 2024 (see also `How is Python 2 supported in RHEL after 2020?`_).
+Note that this is the maximum date for support; however, support may be dropped earlier that this date (with a notification).
+At minimum, Python 2.7 will be supported until the end of the 2020 calendar year (a year after Python's end-of-life date for Python 2.7).
+- Supported Confluence versions will be supported versions listed in `Atlassian Support End of Life Policy`_.
+- Supported Sphinx versions include the last five major-minor versions of the application (for example: 3.2.x, 3.1.x, 3.0.x, 2.4.x, 2.3.x).
+An exception exists for Sphinx 1.8.x series, which will be supported until this extension's support for Python 2.7 has been dropped.

 `PEP 8`_ is a standard styling guide for Python projects and is recommended for considerations when making contributions.
 On that note, please read the